 Let me tell you about an African American male in his mid-40s.
 He purchased the Private Gym to keep his sexual performance from deteriorating.
 After receiving the program, he started interacting with me.

 “Since I can’t see them, how do I know if I’m actually exercising the right muscles?” he said.
 This is one of the most common questions we get from men.
-I texted him back to call me in the office and within seconds the phone was ringing.
-We were off and running right away.

 “I feel like I am clenching my butt muscles?” he said to me.
 I explained to him that he needed to focus on the muscles that he uses to stop himself from urinating.
 I wasn’t sure he completely understood which ones I was talking about.

 Let’s try another approach.
 “You know how you can make your penis move up and down when it is really hard?”
 I said.
 He knew exactly what I was talking about.